rammygit/CodingChallenge/README.md

  * status of a seat will be one of the these - > Available , Hold , Reserved.
  * Did not use the Logger framework like log4j or logback. it is printing to console.
  * Hold time interval -> provided in seconds format.

+How to run:

+ * mvn clean compile install. ( install will trigger the execution of the MyApplication.java )
+ * added main program execution by  -> org.codehaus.mojo -   exec-maven-plugin